Online gambling companies struggle to clear EU hurdles

 BRITISH TAXES

-Gambling companies themselves have taken advantage of different tax regimes where they work in their favor.
+Gambling companies themselves have taken advantage of different tax regimes where they work in their favour.

-This is illustrated in Britain, historically the biggest betting market in Europe and a place with a well-developed gambling culture where bookmakers have operated in town centers for 50 years.
+This is illustrated in Britain, historically the biggest betting market in Europe and a place with a well-developed gambling culture where bookmakers have operated in town centres for 50 years.

 In recent years, most betting companies have moved their British online betting operations to Britain's overseas territory of Gibraltar.
 There they are sheltered from a 15 percent tax on gross profit faced by operators based in Britain.